OzzDm/imageGallery/README.md

 # imageGallery
-A simple imageGallery application made using NodeJs.
+A simple imageGallery web application made using NodeJs.

 The images are stored in NoSQL database.